Race Cost: 4 Person Team: $600 / 8 Person Team: $1200

 Finish Cutoff Times

 We have spent a lot time driving to lay out the RAG route and establish the transition points.
 The route is scenic, quiet and very rural.
 Drivers in the rural areas and most of the route will not be expecting cyclists.
 All cyclists must yield to all vehicles.
-Each cyclist needs to familiarize themselves with the overall map, the Map My Run Application and the written instructions. a wrong turn is made, the cyclist must ride your bike back to get back to where the error occurred and then resume the race.
+Cyclists are expected to adhere to all traffic laws.
+Each cyclist needs to familiarize themselves with the overall map, the Map My Run Application, Strava, .gpx files and the written instructions. a wrong turn is made, the cyclist must ride your bike back to get back to where the error occurred and then resume the race.
+Failing to do so will result in disqualification.

 Race Wrist Bands